 Establish critical limit(s).

-Establish a system to monitor control of the CCPs.
+Establish a system to monitor the control of the CCPs.

-Establish corrective action to be taken when monitoring indicates a particular CCP isn’t under control.
+Establish corrective action for when analysis indicates a specific CCP isn’t under control.

-Establish procedures for verification to confirm the HACCP system is working effectively.
+Establish verification procedures to confirm the HACCP system is working effectively.

 Establish documentation concerning all procedures and records appropriate to these principles and their application.

-Drafting a HACCP plan is a necessity, and a useful practice to identify and define risks that need monitoring.
+Drafting an HACCP plan is necessary and a good practice to identify and define risks that need observation.